How many Portuguese dishes have you had in your life?

 Instructions

-Add the bacon/sausage mixture to the soup and cook until the soup boils again.
+- Add the bacon/sausage mixture to the soup and cook until the soup boils again.
+Season with salt and pepper to taste.

-Serve hot with extra olive oil.
+- Serve immediately with extra olive oil for drizzling.

 Notes